linknx/linknx-wiki/IO-Ports.md

-THIS PAGE HAS BEEN IMPORTED FROM SOURCEFORGE – NEEDS REVIEW!
-***

-Since version 0.0.1.26, IO Ports support has been introduced.
-Support for serial port is introduced in 0.0.1.28.
+First IO ports support was introduced in version 0.0.1.26.
+Serial port were introduced in version 0.0.1.28.

-## Configuration
+# Configuration

-The configuration of io ports is located in the _**services**_ section.
-Each IO port has an identifier that can be used in conditions and actions to send and receive data over it.
+Like other services, the configuration for IO ports lies in the `<services>` section of the [XML configuration](Services).
+Each port has an identifier that conditions and actions can refer to to send and receive data over it.

-Here's an example of ioports configuration:
+## Sample configuration

 ```xml
 <ioports>
     <ioport id="irtrans" host="192.168.0.18" port="21000" rxport="21001"/>